shashank195/Heart-Disease-Predictor/README.md

 #### -- Project Status: [Completed]

 ## Project Objective
-The purpose of this project is to build various Machine & Deep Learning Models that will predict C.L.V by learning from the previous data.
+This project aims to build various Machine & Deep Learning Models that will predict C.L.V by learning from the previous data.
 Furthermore, choosing the most appropriate model based on its accuracy score.

 ### Partner
 * Partner contact: [Dr. Umadevi V.] [https://sites.google.com/site/drvumadevi/]